garrandall/popular-music-data/tracks/kickin--it-after-7.md

 But lately I been thinkin' your the only one that's right for me

-Your my girl, and I cant see myself givin' you to somebody else Its so impossible
+Your my girl, and I can't see myself givin' you to somebody else Its so impossible
 Whenever you need a friend
 I'll be there to the end